TheDiscoScript/Rock-Paper-Scissors_App/README.md

 ## Description

 Rock-paper-scissors game you play aganist computer.
 This proejct taught me about event listeners, DOM and query selectors.
 This was my first project that had some interactivity.
-Project made as a part of The Odin Project's curriculum](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors).
+Project made as a part of [The Odin Project's curriculum](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors).

 ## Development